Miss Benny has shared her journey as a Transgender woman.

 “By 8 years old, I was praying every night to wake up and somehow be like my sisters.
 In the morning I would wake up in the same body, and cry.
 Over time I became highly aware of how unwelcome LGBT topics would be in my hometown.
 And so I kept my head down and looked for an immediate escape.”

 So, she went to Los Angeles to find herself and start her career as an actor.
 However, she was rejected several times because she said Hollywood wasn’t ready for someone like her.
+Her determination led her to embrace the industry on her own terms, which ultimately set the stage for jennifer grey’s facial transformation journey.
+Through both subtle and dramatic changes, she redefined her image while navigating the pressures of fame.
+This evolution not only impacted her career but also sparked conversations about beauty standards in Hollywood.

 When Miss Benny was 19, she received a call for a role in Glamorous – she played the role of Marco Mejia, a non-binary makeup artist who works as an assistant to a makeup mogul played by Kim Cattrall.